Electron correlations in cubic paramagnetic perovskite Sr(V,Mn)O$_{3}$ -- Results from fully self-consistent self-energy embedding calculations: Strontium Vanadate

 In addition to LDA+DMFT, variants of $G_{0}W_{0}$+DMFT have been applied to SrVO$_{3}$~\cite{SrVO3_Tomczak12,SrVO3_Taranto13,SrVO3_Sakuma13,Tomczak14}.
 In this scheme, $U(\omega)$ and $J(\omega)$ are determined through constrained RPA (cRPA)~\cite{Aryasetiawan04} based on $G_{0}W_{0}$ and the double counting correction has a rigorous definition if self-consistency is achieved, unlike in LDA+DMFT.
 In general, $G_{0}W_{0}$+DMFT predicts qualitatively similar results to LDA+DMFT except for the wider $t_{2g}$ quasiparticle bandwidth~\cite{SrVO3_Sakuma13} and better agreement of the lower satellite feature with photoemission data~\cite{SrVO3_Taranto13}.
 As in LDA+DMFT, the lower satellite peak is caused by Hubbard physics.

-Recent studies from multitier \emph{GW} + EDMFT found significant non-local screening in the V $t_{2g}$ orbitals caused by effects outside of \emph{GW}~\cite{Boehnke16,Nilsson17,GW_EDMFT_PRM_Philipp20}.
+Recent studies from multitier \emph{GW}+EDMFT found screening beyond \emph{GW} in the V $t_{2g}$ orbitals.
+These effects are resulted from (i) retarded on-site interactions in EDMFT and (ii) local vertex corrections to the polarization~\cite{Boehnke16,Nilsson17,GW_EDMFT_PRM_Philipp20}.
+Note that during the self-consistency loop of multitier $GW$+EDMFT, local vertex corrections to the polarization are involved in the evaluation of the non-local screened interaction.
+The resulting renormalized screened interaction therefore contains more non-local correlations than the one from $GW$.
 These results attribute the lower satellite feature to a non-local plasmon, rather than Hubbard physics.
 This interpretation is also consistent with the findings from the cumulant expansion based on quasiparticle $GW$~\cite{SrVO3_Gatti13}.

-Our calculations offer insight into this controversy.
-First, our results in agreement with multitier GW+EDMFT~\cite{Boehnke16,Nilsson17,GW_EDMFT_PRM_Philipp20} indicate that we can exclude that the satellite peak at $-$1.8 eV is caused by local Hubbard physics from the vanadium $3d$ $t_{2g}$ or $e_{g}$ orbitals.
-This invalidates the LDA+DMFT interpretation of the feature as a lower Hubbard side-band and puts in doubt the existing DMFT interpretation.
-While Ref.~\cite{Boehnke16,Nilsson17,GW_EDMFT_PRM_Philipp20} includes only V $t_{2g}$ and $e_{g}$ orbitals in the correlated subspace, we also examined that an O $p$ contributions do not contribute to the rise of this peak.
-However, cross-correlations or contributions from higher states, as well as the non-local plasmonic physics examined in multitier GW+EDMFT, are outside the physics investigated here, and a clear attribution is not possible within SEET for the correlated subspaces chosen in this paper.
+Although cross-correlations or contributions from higher states, as well as the non-local plasmonic physics examined in multitier $GW$+EDMFT, are outside the physics investigated here, our calculations offer additional insight into the origin of the lower satellite peak at around $-$1.8 eV.
+While Ref.~\cite{Boehnke16,Nilsson17,GW_EDMFT_PRM_Philipp20} include only V $t_{2g}$ and $e_{g}$ orbitals in the correlated subspace, we find that O $2p$ orbitals do not contribute to this peak.
+Instead, the strong local correlations from O $2p$ improve the the $p-d$ splitting in the presence of non-perturbative V $t_{2g}$ local correlations.

-A second observation concerns the contribution of the 3 eV peak that is traditionally attributed to the upper Hubbard band of the $t_{2g}$ orbitals.
-In our calculation, this peak has clear $e_{g}$ character, again inconsistent with a Hubbard interpretation of near-Fermi-surface physics~\cite{Pavarini04,SrVO3_Nekrasov05,Nekrasov06,Lechermann06,SrVO3_Taranto13,SrVO3_Sakuma13} but consistent with other approximations~\cite{SrVO3_Tomczak12,SrVO3_Gatti13,Tomczak14}.
+A second observation concerns the contribution of the experimentally observed incoherent feature around 3.0 eV~\cite{SrVO3_Morikawa95} that is traditionally attributed to the upper Hubbard band of the $t_{2g}$ orbitals and $e_{g}$ orbitals.
+In our calculation, this peak has only $e_{g}$ character, consistent with some of the literature~\cite{SrVO3_Tomczak12,SrVO3_Gatti13,Tomczak14}.